 I’m also not ignorant of my good fortune.
 However, to me, bragging about making a good salary in a field that pays a good salary is like bragging about the ability to breathe oxygen on Earth.
 My real observation and personal critique here is that had I not mismanaged my money throughout most of my 20s, I would already be financially independent.
 Any time I am fortunate enough to speak to an audience of 20-somethings, this is the real lesson I try to impart with varying degrees of success.

-Where Will My Next Million Come From And Go?
+Where Will Your Million Dollars Come From?

 Unlike our upcoming podcast guest, a blogger who grosses over $1,000,000 a year and whom I envy to be like when I grow up, I don’t see any current reality where I will make $1 million in any given year.
 I’m fine with that because I do believe that making slow money is better than making no money.